mozilla-services/docs/source/howtos/run-sync-1.5.rst

 The "secret" setting is used by the server to generate cryptographically-signed authentication tokens.
 It is blank by default, which means the server will randomly generate a new secret at startup.
-For long-lived server installations this should be set to a persistent value, generated from a good soure of randomness.
+For long-lived server installations this should be set to a persistent value, generated from a good source of randomness.
 An easy way to generate such a value on posix-style systems is to do: